KazKobara/dockerfile_fswiki_local/README.md

 ### Can't locate CGI.pm

-If the docker outputs the following log, install Perl CGI with `apt-get install -y libcgi-session-perl` for Ubuntu, `apk add -y perl-cgi-fast` for Alpine, and so on.
+If the docker outputs the following log, install Perl CGI with `apt-get install -y libcgi-session-perl` for Debian/Ubuntu, `apk add -y perl-cgi-fast` for Alpine, and so on.

   ~~~text
   Can't locate CGI.pm in @INC (you may need to install the CGI module) (...) at lib/CGI2.pm line 7.